José Torres (boxer)

-José "Chegüi" Torres (May 3, 1936 – January 19, 2009) was a Puerto Rican-born American professional boxer.
-As an amateur boxer, he won a silver medal in the junior middleweight division at the 1956 Olympic Games in Melbourne.
-In 1965, he defeated Willie Pastrano to win the WBC, WBA and lineal light heavyweight championships.
+José Louis "Chegüi" Torres (May 3, 1936 – January 19, 2009) was a Puerto Rican-born professional boxer who fought representing the United States.
+As an amateur boxer, he won a silver medal in the middleweight division at the 1956 Olympic Games in Melbourne.
+In 1965, he defeated Willie Pastrano to win the WBC, WBA, and lineal light-heavyweight championships.
 Torres trained with the legendary boxing trainer Cus D'Amato.
 In 1997, he was inducted into the International Boxing Hall of Fame.

 Amateur career

 Born in the city of Ponce, Puerto Rico, Torres began boxing when he joined the United States Army as a teenager (he was 17 years old).
 His only amateur titles had come in Army and Inter-Service championships, several of which he had won.
-Torres was still in the Army when he won the Silver Medal in the light middleweight division at the 1956 Melbourne Olympic Games, where he lost to László Papp of Hungary in the final.
+Torres was still in the Army when he won the silver medal in the light-middleweight division at the 1956 Melbourne Olympic Games, losing to László Papp of Hungary in the final.

 Torres trained at the Empire Sporting Club in New York City with trainer Cus D'Amato.

 He was the 1958 National AAU Middleweight Champion and also won the 1958 New York Golden Gloves 160 lb Open Championship.